SPECIAL REPORT-How fracking helps America beat German industry

 Germany has not tapped its shale gas reserves, deterred by its powerful renewable energy lobby, which has warned of the environmental risks linked to fracking.

-Generally speaking, power costs are less important than labor in industry.
-But Wacker's plant in Burghausen, on Germany’s border with Austria, shows what's at stake.
+Generally speaking, power costs are less important than labour in industry.
+But Wacker's plant in Burghausen, on Germany's border with Austria, shows what's at stake.

 Founded a hundred years ago, the plant is now one of Germany's biggest industrial hubs, employing about 10,000 staff across an area equal to some 460 soccer fields.

 Each day, about 250 trucks and 100 train wagons transport goods to and from the plant, where workers turn methanol, silicon, ethylene and rock salt into more than 3,000 different products.

 At Burghausen, Wacker makes polysilicon, one of its most important products and one whose manufacturing process is particularly energy-intensive.
 At one of the plant's high-security production sites, several cylinder-shaped ovens quietly hum.
 A lava-like glow emanates from the small windows.
 Temperatures of more than 1,000 degrees Celsius (1,832 degrees Fahrenheit) are needed over long periods of time to make polysilicon hyper-pure, as clients demand for solar cells.

 Wacker Chemie's bigger rival BASF has found an alternative way to protect itself from rising power prices.
 BASF SE, the world's largest chemical company, generates much of its power in Germany via cogeneration, but it gets the natural gas needed for the plants from its own natural gas division in the North Sea.
 That gives it a cost advantage.